mrgoonie/SBTween/README.md

 And use with event callbacks:

 ```
-// object is an CCNode
+// object is a CCNode
 SBTween.to(object, time: 1, params: ["x": 100, "y": 100, "ease": Quint.easeOut, "delay": 2], events: ["onComplete": onTweenComplete])

 // fire "Done!" when finished